lucidfy/lucid/resources/docs/validations.md

 Required | email is required!
 StrictPassword | password should contain at least 1 special character!<br>password should contain at least 1 upper case character!<br>password should contain at least 1 lower case character!<br>password should contain at least 1 digit!
 Matches | confirm_password did not match with password

+> Pleae do note that we are adding more rules as of the moment.